leafOfTree/vim-vue-plugin/README.md

 - `typescript` matches `lang="ts"`
 - `list` options can be `string` if only one
+- The first item of syntax list will be used if no "lang=..."
 - For `.wpy`, `initial_indent` defaults to `['script', 'style']`
 - You could check `:h dict` and `:h list` for details about the complex data types